didih02/mnca-dino/README.md

 | `--seed` | `None` | Set an integer (e.g., 42) for reproducible results. |

 ### Expected Outputs & Results
 After execution, a result directory is created based on your chosen method (e.g., classify_pca_svd_solver_auto/).
-Inside, you will find:
+Inside, you will find the files like this:

 ```text
 dataset_name/